Matt Vanda: Professional career

-Vanda's made his professional debut on March 30, 1996 in the welterweight division against Ed Fuller in Kearney, Nebraska.
-Vanda won the fight by knockout in the second round.
+Matt Vanda made his professional debut on March 30, 1996 in the welterweight division against Ed Fuller in Kearney, Nebraska.
+Winning the fight by knockout in the second round.

 Vanda showed great potential as a young pro, finally returning to St Paul for his fourth professional bout, a win against Angel Louis Salgado.
 Vanda won his first 11 fights by knockout, and was undefeated in his first 31 professional fights, garnering national attention.
 The national attention soured after Vanda defeated Sam Garr on ESPN in a controversial decisions.

 In April 2008 Vanda lost a unanimous decision to the highly regarded Sebastien Demers in a fight for Demers' IBF International middleweight title.

 On June 24, 2005, "The Predator" Vanda recorded his greatest victory of his career in a thrilling victory for the I.B.A.
 America's Title over former World Champion Luis Ramon "Yory Boy" Campas in front of a rowdy crowd of 7,500 fans in his home state of Minnesota at the Target Center.